breatheco-de/content/src/content/how-to/how-to-update-python-version.md

 sudo apt install python3.9
 ```

+At this point you should know what is Python and what is its use, but if you want to learn more, you can read this [Introduction to Python](https://4geeks.com/lesson/intro-to-python) so you can refresh the content on your head and find some interesting info.

 ## Updating Python on Windows OS:

 To update Python on a Windows Operating System to the latest, we can choose 2 ways, it's up to you which want you want to follow: